Mitcheldean: History

+The name Mitcheldean derives from the Old English miceldenu meaning 'big valley'.

 Mitcheldean was a thriving community for many centuries due to the town's proximity to iron ore deposits.
-During the 19th century, the town grew due to revenues produced by the local brewing industry.
+During the 19th century, the town grew due to revenues produced by Wintles' Forest Brewery.

 Like several of the Forest of Dean villages, Mitcheldean is a close-knit community with individual traditions.
 One of these was the locally famous (or infamous) Mitcheldean Prize Brass Band.
 It is vividly remembered and described in a memoir by Arthur Bullock, a resident of nearby Longhope, whose father and brothers were in it.
 Recounting the band's exploits, he comments, 'I only wish I could have been privileged to hear the Mitcheldean Prize Brass Band play when all of the players were fully sober at the same time'.
 However, it is indeed sobering to read his further reflection that the band must have been 'killed off by the 1914-18 war'.

 In the 20th century the town grew further due to the Rank Xerox photocopier factory.
 Although this industry significantly declined during the latter half of the 20th century, much of the former Rank Xerox site (now Vantage Point Business Village) is now occupied by small businesses, new manufacturing and distribution businesses.

 Transport

-Mitcheldean is served by buses 24/24a, 25, 33 and 746, which give it regular connections to Hereford, Gloucester, Cinderford, Coleford, Ross-on-Wye, Lydney and Chepstow.
+Mitcheldean is served by buses 24, 33, 35a, 72 and 746, which give it regular connections to Hereford, Gloucester, Cinderford, Coleford, Ross-on-Wye, Lydney and Chepstow.
 Mitcheldean was served by Mitcheldean Road railway station on the former Hereford, Ross and Gloucester Railway until its closure in 1964.
 The station was quite a distance from the town – almost two miles away in Lea, Herefordshire.
 The nearest station was actually Longhope railway station in the neighboring village of Longhope.
-Today, the nearest railway station is Gloucester railway station and, further afield, Ledbury railway station.
+Today, the nearest railway station is Gloucester railway station (12 miles), with Lydney and Ledbury at 14 and 16 miles away respectively.